Bugrakaraahmetoglu/privacy-policy/README.md

 We may update our Privacy Policy from time to time.
 Any changes will be posted on this page with an updated effective date.

+Child Safety Policy for Confess

+Effective Date: September 29, 2025

+Company Name: BKStudio

+Contact Information: bugrakaraahmetoglubusiness@gmail.com

+1. Commitment to Child Safety

+At BKStudio, we are dedicated to ensuring the safety and well-being of all users, including children.
+We recognize that children have the right to be protected from harm, and we are committed to upholding this principle in all aspects of our operations.

+2. Scope of the Policy

+This policy applies to all users of the Itiraf Et application, particularly those under the age of 18.
+It outlines our approach to safeguarding children and sets forth the standards and procedures we follow to protect them.

+3. Prohibited Content and Activities

+We strictly prohibit any content or activities that may harm children, including but not limited to:

+Child sexual abuse material (CSAM)

+Exploitation or abuse of children

+Any form of child trafficking or illegal activities involving children

+Any such content identified within the app will be promptly removed, and appropriate actions will be taken in accordance with applicable laws.

+4. Data Collection and Privacy

+We do not collect personal information from children under the age of 13.
+Our data collection practices comply with relevant privacy laws, including the Children's Online Privacy Protection Act (COPPA) and the General Data Protection Regulation (GDPR).
+For more details, please refer to our Privacy Policy
+.

+5. Reporting and Feedback Mechanism

+We provide users with an in-app mechanism to report any concerns or incidents related to child safety.
+Users can contact us directly at bugrakaraahmetoglubusiness@gmail.com to report issues or seek assistance.

+6. Compliance with Laws and Standards

+BKStudio adheres to the International Child Safeguarding Standards as outlined by Keeping Children Safe and complies with all relevant child protection laws and regulations.
+We are committed to continuous improvement in our child safeguarding practices.

+7. Review and Updates

+This policy will be reviewed annually to ensure its effectiveness and compliance with applicable laws and standards.
+Any updates will be communicated to users through appropriate channels.

 7. Contact Us

 If you have any questions about this Privacy Policy, please contact us at: